lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

    1. Increase a counter `C` of the tuple `<E, C>`.
    2. Output the updated tuple `<E, C>`.

 `1.` and `2.` seem pretty straightforward.
-We use the official twitter API to extract hashtags.
+We use the official twitter client to extract hashtags.

 Maintaining a counter for each hashtag also seems pretty easy.
 We can use a Map.